SieraEstaca/Humility/README.md

 # Humility

---- Engineering school : ESTACA, France, Paris-Saclay
---- Final year project : Space rover design and mechatronics engineering
+### Final year project : Space rover design and mechatronics engineering

- -> Rpi_Software       : Python multithread script for navigation algorithms (Position estimation and Guidance law) -> Atmega_Software    : C++ code for Arduino Mega to control 4 motors and gets the encoder measurement
+### Rpi_Software
+Python multithread script for "Position estimation", "Guidance law" and "Computer Vision".

+### Atmega_Software
+Using an Arduino Mega with a C++ class functions created to control each Motors and get the ecoder measurement

 ### Do-It-Yourself